/ seo-tools / Best WordPress SEO Plugins in 2026

 Best overall value: Rank Math gives you the most features for free and has the most competitive pro pricing.
 If you are starting fresh, this is the plugin to try first.

-Best for agencies: SEOPress Pro at $49/year for unlimited sites is hard to beat on cost.
-The white-label options seal the deal.
+Best for agencies: SEOPress Pro at $149/year for unlimited sites is hard to beat on cost, and the same price holds at renewal.
+The white-label-by-default interface seals the deal.

-Best for large sites: All in One SEO's enterprise features and WooCommerce integration make it a strong choice for established businesses with complex needs.
+Best for large sites: All in One SEO's enterprise features and WooCommerce integration make it a strong choice for established businesses with complex needs, though remember its renewals jump to full price after the introductory year.

 Pick the plugin that matches your technical comfort level and budget.
 All six handle the fundamentals well.
-The real differences show up in how they handle advanced schema, multi-site management, and the overall experience of day-to-day content optimization.
+The real differences show up in how they handle advanced schema, multi-site management, AI search readiness, and the overall experience of day-to-day content optimization.